Nuclear Power in Belgium

 - Belgium's first commercial nuclear power reactor began operating in 1974.

-- There has been little government support for nuclear energy, and nuclear power generation incurs a EUR 0.5 cent/kWh tax.
+- Since 2003 there has been little government support for nuclear energy, and nuclear power generation, the lowest-cost source of power, incurred a 0.5 cent/kWh tax to 2014.

-Most Belgian electricity is produced by Electrabel, a subsidiary of GDF Sueza, which also operates all the nuclear plants.
-Electrabel owns half of Tihange 1; 89.8% of Tihange 2 & 3 and Doel 3 & 4; and 100% of Doel 1 and 2.
-The other 50% of Tihange 1 is held by EDF, and SPEc owns the remaining 10.2% of Tihange 2 & 3 and Doel 3 & 4.
+Most Belgian electricity is produced by Electrabel, a subsidiary of GDF Suez (now Engie)a, which also operates all the nuclear plants.
+Electrabel owns half of Tihange 1; 89.8% of Tihange 2&3 and Doel 3&4; and 100% of Doel 1&2.
+The other 50% of Tihange 1 is held by EDF, and SPEc owns the remaining 10.2% of Tihange 2&3 and Doel 3&4.
 EDF acquired a 51% stake in SPE in 2009.
+Total installed capacity is 20 GWe.

 Recent Belgian nuclear energy policy